JasbirCodeSpace/JeevanPortal/README.md

 # JeevanPortal
-Jeevan - A monitoring web portal for alcoholic user
+Jeevan - A monitoring web portal for alcohol addicted user